ewerlopes/ewerlopes.github.io/half-bayesianism/content/posts/2023/2023-10-07-kullback-leibler.md

 ---
-title: The unreasonable power of the KL divergence
+title: The reasonable power of the KL divergence
 author: Ewerton de Oliveira
 subtitle: A few ideas on the power of KL divergence
 description: A few ideas on the power of KL divergence.